Easy Christmas Punch

 Marly’s Tips

-Soda water doesn’t hold its fizz forever, so pouring it in the pitcher is futile.
+Soda water doesn’t hold its fizz forever, so pouring it into the pitcher is futile.
 Adding it to individual glasses is the best way to go!

 Orange juice is being poured into a pitcher with other fruit juices.